-Over 1,600 metres up a hill above the famous Swarg Ashram, Neelkantha Mahadev is one of the most prominent shrines to Lord Shiva in the whole country.
-According to Hindu mythology, it’s situated where Shiva drank Halahala (“the Venom”) in order to obtain Amrita (“the Elixir of Life”).
+Over 1,600 meters up a hill above the famous Swarg Ashram, Neelkantha Mahadev is one of the most prominent shrines to Lord Shiva in the whole country.
+According to Hindu mythology, it’s situated where Shiva drank Halahala (“the Venom”) to obtain Amrita (“the Elixir of Life”).
 Though it can be quite a trek to reach, the beautifully detailed architecture and religious iconography is truly a sight to behold.

 If you ever get fed up with all the rush and noise of central Rishikesh, then take a short trip to the town of Shivpuri.
-Compared to the bustling city centre, this place is a paradise.
-It’s based on the banks of the Ganges, but in a much more rural, tranquil area.
+Compared to the bustling city center, this place is a paradise.
+It’s based on the banks of the Ganges but in a much more rural, tranquil area.
 The riverbanks near Shivpuri are dotted with lovely permanent camps where visitors can take some time to relax.
 There are also a lot of opportunities for outdoor activities, including volleyball, trekking and of course white-water rafting.
 A couple of days in Shivpuri is definitely worth the journey!

 Another site of spiritual intrigue, this is the oldest Ashram in the whole of India.
-Situated between Ram Jhula and Laxman Jhula, and built in remembrance of the influential yogi Swami Vishudhanand, this Ashram is brimming with Hindu history and culture.
+Situated between Ram Jhula and Laxman Jhula, and built-in remembrance of the influential yogi Swami Vishudhanand, this Ashram is brimming with Hindu history and culture.
 Due to it being on an isolated riverbank, this is a popular place for meditation, or simply kicking back and taking in the beauty of nature.

 Neer Garh Waterfall